rmant7/CheapTripData/ContentAutomator/Postify/LinkedIn/readme.md

 - insert your email and password in order to complete the automation
 - insert your chrome driver path
 - insert the path of the image you want to attach to the post

+apiPosting.py :

+- insert authorization_code and other required parameters